jason-jszhang/MetaGPT-App/README.md

+# MetaGPT-App
-# MetaGPT-App: MetaGPT-App is an example application library implemented based on the MetaGPT multi-agent framework.
+MetaGPT-App is an example application library implemented based on the MetaGPT multi-agent framework.
 ## Get Started

 ### Installation